openid/federation-extended-listing/openid-federation-extended-listing-1_0.md

 .# Abstract

 This specification acts as an extension to the [@!OpenID.Federation].
-It defines methods to interact with a given Federation with a potentially large number of registered Entities, as well as mechanisms to retrieve multiple Entity Statements along with associated details in a single request.
+It defines methods to interact with a given Federation with a potentially large number of registered Entities, as well as mechanisms to retrieve multiple Subordinate Statements along with associated details in a single request.

 {mainmatter}